Identity Crisis (film): Plot

-Melvin Van Peebles acts as the film's narrator, introducing the film's main characters.
-Yves Malmaison (Richard Fancy) is a world-famous French fashion designer, a flaming homosexual with a preference for red hair, he once experimented with an American woman, and thus he has a son, Sebastian (Ilan Mitchell-Smith).
+Melvin Van Peebles is the film's narrator, introducing the film's main characters.
+Yves Malmaison (Richard Fancy) is a world-famous French fashion designer.
+A flaming homosexual with a preference for red hair, he once experimented with an American woman, and thus he has a son, Sebastian (Ilan Mitchell-Smith).
 Chilly D (Mario Van Peebles) is a struggling rapper who has been stealing dresses made by Malmaison to redesign and give to his many girlfriends.

 On the night of a big fashion show, Malmaison is poisoned, and Chilly D is chased by the same people who poisoned the fashion designer.
 Through a turn of events, the souls of both men wind up in Chilly D's body.
-Several days later, following Malmaison's funeral, he wakes up in a hospital to discover, to his shock, that he is no longer in his own body.
+Several days later, following Malmaison's funeral, Malmaison wakes up in a hospital to discover, to his shock, that he is no longer in his own body.

-Stumbling the streets, confused, Yves as Chilly tries to piece together elements of his former life, with no such luck.
+Stumbling the streets, confused, Malmaison as Chilly D tries to piece together elements of his former life, with no such luck.
 Making things even more difficult is the fact that every time they are struck or hit, they switch between their two personalities, leading to confusion and disorientation for people they bump into.

-Yves manages to convince his son Sebastian that it is him, and they try to find out who killed him, finding that drug smugglers are trying to take over the company.
-At the end of the film, Chilly D manages to have all of Malmaison's memories, but still be himself, and so he and Sebastian go into business together.
+Malmaison manages to convince his son Sebastian that it is him, and they try to find out who killed him, learning that drug smugglers are trying to take over the company.
+Eventually, Chilly D manages to have all of Malmaison's memories, but still be himself, and so he and Sebastian go into business together.